rsm-gh/phantom-player/README.md

 + Turn to fullscreen with the F11 key or with the button from the media player.
 + Turn off the fullscreen with the Esc key or with the button from the media player.
 + Change the volume with the mouse wheel or the up/down arrows**.
-+ Toggle Pause/Play with a left-click or the space bar**.
++ Toggle Play/Pause with a left-click, the space bar or the enter key**.
 + Change the subtitles or the audio track with the button from the media player.
 + Resize the player by grabbing the separator with and moving it up or down.